dkitley1975/Project-1/README.md

 - __A Guide to Fundamental Yoga Poses section__

-  - This section is to demonstrate to the user 9 fundamental yoya poses, each pose has a set of step by step instructions, these short videos are set to not autoplay but have controls visible and will automatically loop once played, so the user and watch as they read the guide instead of continually pressing play.
+  - This section is to demonstrate to the user 9 fundamental yoga poses, each pose has a set of step by step instructions, these short videos are set to not autoplay but have controls visible and will automatically loop once played, so the user and watch as they read the guide instead of continually pressing play.

 ![A Guide to Fundamental Yoga Poses](./readme-assets/screen-shots/yoga-centric-yoga-pose.png)
   <p>&nbsp;</p>